 Typically, the overall scalability behaviour can be divided into several zones.
 Only in the scaling zone, some near-linear behaviour can be expected.
 Next comes the saturation zone, where the effects of inherent system limits are already retarding progress.
-After exceeding the scalability limit, no further progress is happening.
-Upon overload, many systems are even reacting with a regression.
+After exceeding the scalability limit, typically no further progress is happening.
+Upon overload, many(!) systems are even reacting with a regression.

-Any serious study should consciously deal with all of these zones, possibly except the regression27 zone.
+Any serious study should consciously deal with all of these zones, possibly only except the regression27 zone when measuring real-life systems which need to conform to some SLAs.